menu

 Demographics

-The rate of college-level education in North Baltimore is quite a bit lower than the national average among all cities of 21.84%: just 11.12% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in North Baltimore with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.12% of people over 25 have a bachelor's degree or advanced degree.

 The people who call North Baltimore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Baltimore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Baltimore include German, English, Irish, Dutch, and British.